Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 - repository.yaml
 ```

-This should configure a Helm Repository within the `kube-system` namespace, but of course flux is not yet configured to even look in the  `manifests/infrastructure` directory, so just co,mitting this change alone won't do anything.
+This should configure a Helm Repository within the `kube-system` namespace, but of course flux is not yet configured to even look in the  `manifests/infrastructure` directory, so just committing this change alone won't do anything.

-We'll need to first create `Kustomization` resource which instructs Flux to watch this sub-directory of our aleady configured `GitRepository`:
+We'll need to first create a `Kustomization` resource which instructs Flux to watch this sub-directory of our already-configured `GitRepository`:

 ```yaml
 # manifests/cluster/infrastructure.yaml